-I am Charlotte and was born and raised in Hamburg, Germany
+I am Charlotte, born and raised in Hamburg, Germany

 I’ve grown up in a country and in a time, where talking about one’s body has been very uncommon.
 It seemed almost a taboo raising the issue about the female body and sexuality.
-And nudism was even more alien to me.
+Nudism was even more alien to me.

-We need to stand for who we are and accept that we are all different.
-It is exactly the difference that makes all people special and lovable.
-Every person is exactly as they are, beautiful and valuable.
+In my opinion, we should stand by ourself for who we are and accept that we are all different.
+It is precisely the difference that makes all people lovable.
+Every person is exactly as (s)he is - beautiful & valuable!

 Embrace all kinds of bodies & love yourself!

 Best regards, Charlotte*meaning made by boobs